Ensuring Data Freshness in Multi-Rate Task Chains Scheduling: Introduction

-\begin{enumerate} \item \textbf{Formal Path Decomposition:} A methodology for decomposing Task Dependency DAGs into dominant data freshness paths, identifying the temporal relationship between high-latency sensor processing and high-frequency control tasks. \item \textbf{Offset Assignment based on Data Freshness:} A start-time optimization algorithm that inverts standard urgency metrics, assigning earlier static offsets to tasks with larger data freshness to anchor the fusion window. \item \textbf{Shared Producer Consensus Search:} A backtracking algorithm to resolve offset conflicts in shared producer tasks, ensuring data freshness across heterogeneous multi-rate consumer chains without breaking periodicity. \item \textbf{Schedulability Preservation Proof:} A formal proof demonstrating that the introduction of data freshness-aware offsets preserves the $100\%$ capacity of Global EDF, ensuring that data freshness is achieved without degrading the system's processor utilization bounds.\end{enumerate}
+The main contributions of this paper are summarized as follows: \begin{enumerate} \item \textbf{Formal Path Decomposition:} A methodology for decomposing Task Dependency DAGs into dominant data freshness paths, identifying the temporal relationship between high-latency tasks and highly dynamic data. \item \textbf{Offset Assignment based on Data Freshness:} A start-time optimization algorithm that inverts standard urgency metrics, assigning earlier static offsets to tasks with larger data freshness to anchor the fusion window. \item \textbf{Shared Producer Consensus Search:} A backtracking algorithm to resolve offset conflicts in shared producer tasks, ensuring data freshness across heterogeneous multi-rate consumer chains without breaking periodicity. \item \textbf{Schedulability Preservation Proof:} A formal proof demonstrating that the introduction of data freshness-aware offsets preserves the $100\%$ capacity of Global EDF, ensuring that data freshness is achieved without degrading the system's processor utilization bounds. \end{enumerate}